latolukasz/beeorm-doc/docs/guide/redis_search.md

 }
 ```

-In above example redis search index is created in deafult ('localhost:6379') redis.
+In above example redis search index is created in default ('localhost:6379') redis.
 You can define another redis data pool with `redisSearch` tag:

 ```go{1,3}